VIDEO: Flight attendant, beverage cart smash into ceiling during violent turbulence

 The turbulence was so strong it threw a flight attendant and her cart to the ceiling.

+The ALK Airlines flight was travelling from Pristina, the capital of Kosovo, to EuroAirport Basel, an airport in France near the border of Switzerland and Germany.

-The woman who recorded the video said she was convinced the Alaska Air Group plane was going to crash.
+The woman who recorded the video said she was convinced the plane was going to crash.

 She says some people were burned by hot water from the trolley, and her husband was one of the 10 people taken to a hospital when they landed.